syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/GettingStarted)

-## Select the date programmatically
+## Select a date

-You can set or change the selected date programmatically by using [SelectedDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDate) property.
-You can also change the selected date interactively from calendar.
+You can change the selected date interactively by clicking on the specific date or you can select programmatically by using [SelectedDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDate) property.
+By default, `Calendar` control allows you to select single date at a time.

+If you want to change the selection mode, select required value for `SelectionMode` property from below values.

+* **None** - Prevents from selecting a date.
+* **Single** - Allows to select a single date.
+* **Multiple** - Allows to select multiple dates.
+* **Range** -  Allows to select range of dates.

 {% tabs %}
 {% highlight C# %}